 A Dermatologist is a Board-Certified Doctor who provides preventive care and treatment for disorders of the skin, hair and nails.
 Dermatologists care for people of all ages and are trained to handle more than 3,000 different skin conditions.
 Since many health disorders also have associated cutaneous findings, the dermatologist plays a key role in early detection and recognition of potential coexisting health conditions, also known as comorbidities.

 When looking for a Dermatologist, it is very important that you choose a physician that you feel comfortable with, and are able to easily communicate with.
-Your primary healthcare physician (Internal Medicine, Family Medicine or Pediatrics) can facilitate a referral to a dermatologist, and you can also do your diligence and check the credentials and practice style of the doctor with the help of your family and friends.
+Your primary healthcare physician (Internal Medicine, Family Medicine, Pediatrics, or OB/GYN) can facilitate a referral to a dermatologist, and you can also do your diligence and check the credentials and practice style of the doctor with the help of your family and friends.
 At myDoqter, you have access to patients’ feedback about doctors, and you can also see the professional recommendations given by other physicians who have witnessed first-hand the expertise and professional competency of your doctor.

 Dermatologists are doctors (M.D. or D.O.) with advanced medical degrees and training.
 The following is a representation of the years of education and training that a dermatologist has: